AnitaMjeshtri/shopping-webApp/README.md

 - Welcome Email: Subscribers receive a welcome email with information about the latest products and promotions.

 ## Product Catalog
 - Product Details: Users can click on each product card to get more information about the product.
+It sends the user to another page to display products basic information.
 - Image Carousel: Hovering over a product card displays a carousel with images of the product for a detailed view.

 ## Category Pages
-- Category Filters: Users can navigate to specific product category pages.
+- Category Filters: Users can navigate to specific products by choosing a specific category.
 - Filtering: Filters are available to refine product search by color, brand, and price.
+To filter by brand remove filtering from color or price.
+Same thing goes for each of them.
 - Search Bar: Users can search for products using the search bar.

 ## Technologies Used